santteegt/final-project-santteegt/README.md

 A detailed explanation of what measures were taken to ensure SupportEth contracts are not susceptible to common attacks can be found [here](avoiding_common_attacks.md)

+### Grading Rubric Checklist

+In order to help you evaluate the project, you can find the grading rubric checklist with comments and references to the source code [here](grading_rubric.md)

 ### License

 [Licence](LICENSE)

+### Further development

+After the Consensys DP finishes, further development will take place in the [fork](https://github.com/santteegt/final-project-santteegt) on my Github account